TheBot-Lab/TalkToMeBot/README.md

 Chingu cross-cohort collaboration is welcomed!
 Or, if you know of someone outside of the cohorts that may be interested or has experience with chat bots, linguistics or AI, feel free to tell them about this project.

 Kornil from the Red-Pandas has designed the fun robot icons for the project.
-Check him out here: https://github.com/Kornil/Red-Panda-FCC-Favicon
+Check out his repo here: https://github.com/Kornil/Red-Panda-FCC-Favicon